-- 8.16 The Authority may appoint a practitioner to its list of health practitioners authorised to give evidence if it is satisfied that the health practitioner: - is a health or medical practitioner registered with AHPRA, with no conditions, undertakings, reprimands, limitations or restrictions on registration as a result of a disciplinary process, and is not subject to supervisory requirements - (b) is a member of their professional medical college or health profession body - (c) has at least five years of full-time equivalent relevant clinical experience, and/or two years of full-time equivalent relevant clinical experience in addition to an advanced qualification recognised by the relevant professional body that sets training standards for its members - (d) has knowledge of clinical return to activity practice and/or the treatment and management of motor accident-related injuries - (e) has relevant medico-legal experience such as conducting medical assessments and report writing, and an understanding of the legislation and objectives of the CTP Scheme - (f) is in current clinical practice or a teaching position in the relevant specialty, or has recently been in clinical practice, or undertakes professional activities such that they are aware of current clinical practice
+- 8.16 The Authority may appoint a health practitioner to its list of health practitioners authorised to give evidence if it is satisfied that the health practitioner: - (a) is a health practitioner registered with the Australian Health Practitioner Regulation Agency (AHPRA), with no conditions, undertakings, reprimands, limitations or restrictions on registration as a result of a disciplinary process, and is not subject to supervisory requirements - (b) has at least five years of full-time equivalent relevant clinical experience, and/or two years of full-time equivalent relevant clinical experience in addition to an advanced qualification recognised by the relevant professional body that sets training standards for its members, where a professional body has requested the Authority consider the qualification as relevant - (c) has knowledge of the treatment and management of injuries in personal injury schemes and return to activity - (d) is in current clinical practice or a teaching position in the relevant specialty, or has recently been in clinical practice, or undertakes professional activities such that they are aware of current clinical practice - (e) has high-level communication skills, including interpersonal skills and report writing skills, such that they would be able to comply with the requirements for consultations, examinations and reports outlined in the NSW Medical Council titled 'Guidelines for medico-legal consultations and examinations' - 8.17 The Authority will consider all relevant information available to assess whether a health practitioner meets the eligibility requirements and may request additional information from the applicant or relevant third parties.
+This may include: - (a) information related to complaints, compliance, or breaches of legislation, guidelines, or fee schedules within the past 10 years - (b) conditions on registration or current disciplinary proceedings that may affect the practitioner's registration, ability to undertake the role, or integrity of the NSW Motor Accidents CTP Scheme - (c) any pending criminal charges or any criminal convictions and/or demonstrated behaviour that may affect the practitioner's ability to undertake the role with impartiality and fairness or may affect the integrity of the CTP Scheme.

-- (g) has high-level communication skills, including interpersonal skills and report writing skills, such that they would be able to comply with the requirements for consultations, examinations and reports outlined in the NSW Medical Board Policy titled 'Guidelines for medico-legal consultations and examinations' (File reference DD10/10871 revised December 2005). - 8.17 The Authority will consider all relevant information available to assess whether a health practitioner meets the eligibility requirements and may request additional information from the applicant or relevant third parties.
-This may include: - (a) information related to complaints, compliance, or breaches of legislation, guidelines, or fee schedules within the past 10 years - (b) conditions on registration or current disciplinary proceedings that may affect the practitioner's registration, ability to undertake the role, or integrity of the NSW Motor Accidents CTP scheme - (c) any pending criminal charges or, any criminal convictions and/or demonstrated behaviour that may affect the practitioner's ability to undertake the role with impartiality and fairness, or may affect the integrity of the CTP Scheme. - 8.18 Health practitioners are appointed to SIRA's list for up to three years and must reapply to continue to be authorised to give evidence after the expiration of their term. - 8.19 Health practitioners appointed to the Authority's list must continue to meet the eligibility requirements and comply with the terms of appointment to remain authorised during their period of appointment.
+- 8.18 Health practitioners are appointed to the Authority's list for up to three years, with an option for the Authority to extend the appointment, at its discretion.
+Health practitioners must re-apply to continue to be authorised to give evidence after the expiration of their term, unless the Authority has notified the health practitioner that the health practitioner's term has been extended and the period of that extension. - 8.19 Health practitioners appointed to the Authority's list must continue to meet clauses 8.4 and 8.5, the eligibility requirements and comply with the terms of appointment to remain authorised during their period of appointment.